 The BSA has partnered with 1in6, a trusted national resource for male survivors, to expand their services so that victims of abuse are able to anonymously access vital support from trained advocates when and how they need it.
 Victims can access these services at www.1in6.org/BSA.
 This is a multi-year commitment, which we feel is an important component of the support we provide on an ongoing basis.

 In addition, the BSA continues to fund in-person counseling for any current or former Scout, or member of their family, by a provider of their choice.

 Our Commitment to be Part of a Broader Solution

-The BSA advocates for holistic measures to help keep children safe, including the development and utilization of a national database that all youth-serving organizations – including schools, athletic clubs, faith-based youth groups, and Scouting – should contribute to and utilize to screen volunteers so that people removed from any one institution cannot join another one down the street, in a different state, or across the country.
+We strongly support and advocate for the development and utilization of a national database, under the auspices of a government entity, that all youth-serving organizations – including schools, athletic clubs, faith-based youth groups, and Scouting – could contribute to and use to screen volunteers.
+Our goal is for all organizations to use a common database so that people removed from any one institution for inappropriate conduct cannot join another down the street, in a different state, or across the country.

 We call upon Congress and other youth-serving organizations to support this initiative.